Rules of the DiscoverEU contest

 The European Commission and its contractor shall not be held liable for any material, non-material or physical damage suffered by the selected applicants or those accompanying them in the course of their journey or during their stay.

 The selected applicants are advised to acquire appropriate health and travel insurance for the whole duration of the trip.
-Basic health insurance coverage is usually provided by the participant's national health insurance during his/her stay in another European Union Member State through the European Insurance Card.
+Basic health insurance coverage is usually provided by the participant's national health insurance during his/her DiscoverEU trip through the European Health Insurance Card.
 However, the coverage of the European Health Insurance Card or private health insurance may not include all possible cases, especially if repatriation or specific medical intervention is needed.
 In those cases, a complementary insurance is advisable.

 The European Commission reserves the right to modify the rules set up under points 10 and 11 in case of exceptional circumstances.